 - Symptoms that improve or worsen in other environments

-In addition to gathering a detailed history, a series of diagnostic tests are commonly performed.
+In addition to gathering a detailed history, a series of diagnostic tests are common.
 These tests include:

 - Chest x-rays